daviddmvnm/Auto_Connect/README.md

 This is a full end-to-end prototype: scraping, feature engineering, modeling, automation, GUI, and bundling as a Linux AppImage.

-> 🛠️ *My first project like this — leaving behind Jupyter notebooks and gluing everything together into a real, working app.
+>*🛠️ My first project like this | leaving behind Jupyter notebooks and gluing everything together into a real, working app.
 It's not perfect, but the core functionality works.
 Consider this a rough MVP, so enjoy?*

+ >*🎯 This was my capstone after 6 months of making a serious effort to learn data science | not just models, but the full stack: scraping, feature engineering, automation, and deployment as a real tool any feedback is massively appreciated.*

 ---